Release date: January 11th 2019

 - Start > All Programs > Administrative Tools > Active Directory Module for Windows PowerShell > Right-click “Run As Administrator”

-- Ran the following cmd from PowerShell to see what objects reside in Recycle Bin
+- Ran the following command from PowerShell to see what objects reside in Recycle Bin

 - Ran the following cmd from Powershell to empty the Recycle Bin